In honour of World Turtle Day we look back at one of our favourite good news stories of the year so far.

 More and more young turtles, both green and hawksbill, are making their return to Reunion lagoon, in the heart of a protected marine reserve.

-The 150kg turtle has recently given birth to her sixth round of eggs.
+The 150kg green turtle gave birth to her sixth round of eggs earlier this year.
 They take 52 days to incubate and then a month and a half to hatch.

 Juvenile turtles first come to the lagoon to feed, explains Rachel David, an intern at the Kélonia Sea Turtle Observatory on Reunion.

 Once they become adults, the marine animals swim further away to feed in deeper water, before returning to the beach they were born on to reproduce.
 The females will lay their eggs near these beaches.

 Green turtles take 20 - 30 years to reach full maturity and start laying eggs.